mikiAtomMines/Automation/bbb_setup_files/README.md

 https://beagleboard.org/getting-started

-After flashing the board, get it ready to use its Linux terminal followin the steps in Connecting to the board.

 ## Installation with USB drive

 ### Getting installation files ready

 Add the folder containing these files into a USB drive compatible with Linux.To make sure the USB drive is compatible, first format the USB drive in a Linux machine to the file system NTFS.
+Formatting the USB drive in a windows machine might cause issues.

 ### Installation steps

 #### Reading from the USB drive

 Plug in the USB drive containing the setup folder into the BBB.
-Wait a couple seconds and run the following commands on the BBB terminal to ensure the USB drive is being recognized correctly and is working properly:
+Wait a couple of seconds and run the following commands on the BBB terminal to ensure the USB drive is being recognized correctly and is working properly:

     $ cd /
     $ sudo fdisk -l